-I have experimented with lots of different tag options (I shared a bunch of them in a wash test, here) but I think my favorite so far are twill tape & fabric ink stamped DIY labels!
+I have experimented with lots of different tag options (see: 9 ways to make your own clothing labels) but I think my favorite so far are twill tape & fabric ink stamped DIY labels!
 I chime in often on Facebook groups about sewing and always get follow up questions on what stamp pad I use, so I thought I’d put in one spot for reference.
 This is a dirt cheap way to label your handmade clothes, and the stamped designs have held up well over the years with lots of washing.

 I also use a pressing cloth (plain piece of thin cotton) and iron to ‘heat set’ the ink after I’ve stamped, holding it down for 30 seconds.
 Someone else (I can’t remember who, please let me know if it was you!) told me they use stamps and fabric markers instead, which seems like it would work well too (like this Sharpie fabric pen).

 Here I used it as a simple size tag on a few embellished raglans for boys.